Identifying Students Who Experience Disabilities

-Springfield Public Schools psychologists play a critical role in the identification of and response to students with special needs.
+Springfield Public Schools psychologists play a critical role in the identification of and response to students who experience disabilities.
 Using their expertise in the area of assessment, school psychologists can help identify students who may need specialized instruction and design appropriate academic and behavioral interventions.

 As part of the ongoing response to a student's special needs, school psychologists provide consultation to both parents and teachers.
 Such consultation varies considerably according to a student's needs and may involve activities such as the modification of an individual academic or behavior plan or monitoring student progress, either academic or behavioral.